sebastian-st/simplefit/README.md

 # simplefit (beta)
-Interface for fitting exponential, linear and polynomial growth using scipy.optimize and pysimplegui; originally developed for visualizing the spread of viruses
+Python interface for fitting exponential, linear and polynomial growth using scipy.optimize and pysimplegui; originally developed for visualizing the spread of viruses

 # Requirements
 Python libraries: